CenturyLinkCloud/PublicKB/Managed Services/getting-started-with-managed-mysql-replication.md

 * [Deploy (2) Managed RHEL 6/7 Servers](../Managed Services/created-a-managed-server-now-what.md) or [Convert existing RHEL 6/7 Servers to Managed](../Managed Services/converting-unmanaged-virtual-machines-to-managed.md)
 * [Deploy Managed MySQL Services to the Servers](../Managed Services/getting-started-with-managed-mysql.md)

-### Creating a Multi-Master MySQL Service using Blueprints
+### Creating a Managed MySQL Master-Master Replication Service using Blueprints

 1. Search for the **CLC Managed MySQL Master Master Replication** Blueprint in the Blueprint library.
 Select the Blueprint, followed by the deploy blueprint button.